alexsu52/technology_update/2025/Q3/technology_update.md

 - **70% Size, 100% Accuracy: Lossless LLM Compression for Efficient GPU Inference via Dynamic-Length Float** (https://arxiv.org/pdf/2504.11651).
 *Rice University, Case Western Reserve University*

 The paper presents DFloat11, a dynamic-length float encoding scheme that exploits the low entropy of BFloat16 weights in large language models to achieve ~30% storage savings (reducing from 100% to ~70% size) without any loss in accuracy (bit-for-bit identical outputs).
 They do this by frequency-based variable-length coding of weight values, and couple it with a custom GPU decompression kernel allowing efficient inference.
-Experiments on large LLMs show major throughput gains and extended context length under fixed GPU memory budgets, making deployment more practical on resource‐constrained hardware.
+Experiments on large LLMs show major throughput gains and extended context length under fixed GPU memory budgets, making deployment more practical on resource-constrained hardware.

 - **XQUANT: Breaking the Memory Wall for LLM Inference with KV Cache Rematerialization** (https://arxiv.org/pdf/2508.10395).
 *UC Berkeley, FuriosaAI, ICSI, LBNL*